-- Applications will be competitively assessed by officials in the Ministry for the Arts and ranked comparatively with other applications received - A ranked list will be considered by the Creative Advisor and the Creative Advisory Panel, who will make recommendations to the Minister for the Arts.
+- The Ministry for the Arts will assess the eligibility of each application.
+The Department of Veteran's Affairs will ensure projects fit within the spirit of the Anzac Centenary commemorative program. - Applications will be assessed against the selection criteria and ranked comparatively with other applications received based on the application's assessment score. - A ranked shortlist will be considered by the Creative Advisor and the Creative Advisory Panel, who will make recommendations to the Minister for the Arts.
 These recommendations are made in the context of the funding objectives and the total available budget.
-Refer to the Terms of Reference at www.arts.gov.au/anzac-centenary/ production-and-commissioning-fund for information about the role of the Creative Advisor and Creative Advisory Panel
+Refer to the Terms of Reference at http://arts.gov.au/anzac-centenary/production-and-commissioning-fund for information about the role of the Creative Advisor and Creative Advisory Panel.

-• The Minister for the Arts will make the final funding decisions.
+The Minister for the Arts will make the final funding decisions.

-Advice to applicants
+7.4 Advice to applicants